 A molar pregnancy can have serious complications.
 It can become invasive (an invasive mole or chorioadenoma destruens) and permeate the uterine wall or it can (albeit rarely) develop into a rare form of cancer known as choriocarcinoma.

-Molar pregnancies are rare (about 1:2000 pregnancies) and having occurred.it infrequently (<1:1000) recurs in the same woman. it is at least twice as common among asian women. on rare occasions (1%) a twin pregnancy will comprise of normal baby and mole. about 20%-40% cases healthy survive to delivery.
+Molar pregnancies are rare (about 1:2000 pregnancies) and having occurred.it infrequently (<1:1000) recurs in the same woman.
+It is at least twice as common among Asian women.
+On rare occasions (1%) a twin pregnancy will comprise of a normal baby and a mole.
+In about 20%-40% of cases the healthy baby will survive to delivery.

 There are two types of molar pregnancies: a) the complete molar pregnancy: Here there’s no embryo or normal placental tissue is present. b) .
 A partial molar pregnancy, there is a developing embryo present but it is abnormal and non-viable, but there can be some “normal” placental tissue present as well.